chenste-osu/truckerapi/README.md

 # Trucker API
-## A simple server developed on Google App Engine that supports CRUD functionality to create and assign loads and trucks.
+## A simple server developed on Google App Engine that supports CRUD functionality to create and assign trucks and loads.

 Link to server:
 https://chenste-project.uk.r.appspot.com/